Czech Republic in the Eurovision Song Contest 2023: Competing entries

 Artists and composers were able to submit their proposals to the broadcaster between 2 November 2022 and 8 December 2022.
 Artists were required to have Czech citizenship and for groups of a maximum of six members, at least one of the lead vocalists were required to have Czech citizenship.
 Songwriters of any nationality were able to submit songs.
-The broadcaster received more than 170 submissions at the closing of the deadline, mostly from Czech composers.
-Initially, it was announced that three entries would be selected to compete in the national final.
-However, it was later revealed by Kryštof Šámal, the Czech head of delegation, that five entries were selected to compete.
-The five competing artists were revealed on 16 January 2023.
+The broadcaster received over 170 submissions at the closing of the deadline, most of them which were written by Czech songwriters. ČT selected five entries for the national final from the submissions received, which were announced on 16 January 2023.